 allowEndUser: true and an EndUser tries to use the fee sponsor, they will receive a 401 Unauthorized error.

-The sponsoree wallet (the wallet being sponsored) must be a custodial or delegated wallet managed by Dfns.
+The sponsoree wallet (the wallet being sponsored) must be an org-managed or delegated wallet in DFNS.
 External wallets cannot be sponsored.